 - Think about your plans for having children.
 Your doctor might recommend waiting for surgery until you're finished with childbearing.
 The strain of pregnancy and delivery on your bladder, urethra and supportive tissues might undo the benefits of a surgical fix.

 - Understand that surgery only corrects the problem it's designed to treat.
 Surgery doesn't cure all urinary incontinence.
 For instance, if you have mixed incontinence — a combination of stress incontinence and overactive bladder — surgery might improve your stress incontinence but not your overactive bladder.
 You might still need medication and physical therapy after surgery to treat overactive bladder.

 Like any surgery, urinary incontinence surgery comes with risks.
 Although uncommon, potential complications include:

 - Temporary difficulty urinating and incomplete bladder emptying (urinary retention)

 - Development of overactive bladder, which could include urge incontinence

 Talk with your doctor to understand possible risks and benefits of surgery.

 Most surgical procedures to treat stress incontinence fall into two main categories: sling procedures and bladder neck suspension procedures.

-During a sling procedure, your surgeon uses strips of synthetic mesh, your own tissue or sometimes animal or donor tissue to create a sling or "hammock" under your urethra or bladder neck.
-The bladder neck is the area of thickened muscle where the bladder connects to the urethra — the tube that carries urine from the bladder.
+For a sling procedure, your surgeon uses strips of synthetic mesh, your own tissue, or sometimes animal or donor tissue to create a sling or "hammock" under the tube that carries urine from the bladder (urethra) or the area of thickened muscle where the bladder connects to the urethra (bladder neck).
 The sling supports the urethra and helps keep it closed — especially when you cough or sneeze — so that you don't leak urine.